Human-Centric Strategy: 10 Principles That Drive Digital Growth

 10. The most human company wins.

-Final Word: A Marketing Reset Button
+Final Word: A Strategy Reset Built for Scale

 Marketing Rebellion - The Most Human Company Wins with Mark Schaefer | Ep.
 1

-3 Actionable Takeaways for You (Right Now):
+3 Actionable Takeaways for Your Strategy Team (Right Now):

-❓ Frequently Asked Questions (FAQ) on Marketing Rebellion Book
+Frequently Asked Questions

 Picture of Kanishka Singh